th-rtyf-re/bundled-HFK/README.md

 # bundled-HFK
-A library for calculating knot Floer homology via Ozsváth and Szabó's bordered approach.
+A `C++` library for calculating knot Floer homology via Ozsváth and Szabó's bordered approach.

 This code was written during my (Isaac Ren) stay at Inria Sophia Antipolis-Méditerranée, doing an internship under the suprvision of Clément Maria, from March to August 2021.